-10. Jetpack – Best analytics software for WordPress sites
+10. Jetpack - Best free content analytics software for WordPress

-Jetpack is a content analytics software for WordPress.
-It comes with security and performance tools.
+Jetpack provides content analytics for WordPress.
+It's a great free tool for quickly comparing activity across different time periods and is great for providing visibility on content trends.
 Jetpack gives you data on popular visitor times, audience geography data, and search terms.
 You can also track traffic and users.
 It is easy to set up and has a smoother user interface compared to other website analytics tools.

 Jetpack integrates with Google Workspace, DocuSign, Acuity Scheduling, Outlook, Jotforms, QuickBooks, Slack, Squarespace, and other apps.

 Jetpack has a freemium plan with some limitations.
 Paid plans cost from $10/month (billed annually).

 Here are a few more that didn’t make the top list.

 - Chartbeat - Chartbeat provides real-time analytics and optimization tools for publishers and content teams globally